 Many buses now have easy access low-floor entry and air-conditioning to keep you cool.
 Digital “Next Stop” displays on all buses make it easy to get off at the right stop.
 Real-time electronic display boards at major bus stops let you know when your next bus is coming.

-And watch for the new smart card that is coming soon.
-No need to get a new bus pass each month or individual tickets – just load up what you need online or at designated outlets!
-Here’s some frequently asked questions regarding the new smart card.
+Now with Peggo, there is no need to get a new bus pass each month or individual tickets – just load up what you need online or at designated outlets!
+Here’s some frequently asked questions regarding the Peggo card.

 Avoid waiting for your bus – get info before you go!
 Navigo is Winnipeg Transit’s award-winning online trip planner.
 Type in where you’re starting from and where you want to go then let Navigo do the rest.
 You’ll get up to five options including routes and schedules with a detailed map to show you where to go.